 “Delighted to hear from you Bernard, how is everything ?”

 “Beko, your former gardener, has been arrested and charged with grand theft and since he refuses to comply and confess he has apparently been tortured.”

 “Oh my god, that’s terrible !
 What did he steal ?”
 Lukas asked Bernard.

 “Well yes, he did so much for us over the years and he well deserved it.”

 “Since he doesn’t own a drivers license he left the car parked on the road where it eventually was broken into.
 That’s when the police got involved.
 Somebody also told them that Beko tried to sell the car, claiming that you gave it to him as a gift.
 Now he is accused him of stealing your Mercedes.
 Because there is no proof and no witnesses and since Beko is poor and from the wrong tribe he is in this present situation.
 It would help him of course if you could collaborate his story.”

-“You have to go back to Kampala and get Beko out of jail,” Germaine urged Lukas, “you have no choice.
+“You have to go back to Nairobi and get Beko out of jail,” Germaine urged Lukas, “you have no choice.
 You cannot do this from long distance.”